-Over the last couple of centuries, data visualisation has developed to the point where it is in everyday use across all walks of life.
+Over the last couple of centuries, data visualization has developed to the point where it is in everyday use across all walks of life.
 Many recognise it as an effective tool for both storytelling and analysis, overcoming most language and educational barriers.
 But why is this?
 How are abstract shapes and colours often able to communicate large amounts of data more effectively than a table of numbers or paragraphs of text?
-An understanding of human perception will not only answer this question, but will also provide clear guidance and tools for improving the design of your own visualisations.
+An understanding of human perception will not only answer this question, but will also provide clear guidance and tools for improving the design of your own visualizations.

 System 1 vs System 2

 Daniel Kahnemann, in Thinking, Fast and Slow, introduces the terms System 1 and System 2 to differentiate between the information processing that occurs in our sub-conscious and conscious minds respectively.
 The former encapsulates the functions that are uncontrolled, always-on and effortless, while the latter refers to those functions that are controlled but require effort to engage.

 To better understand the differences between System 1 and System 2, consider Figure 1.
 In the photograph on the left we immediately perceive an angry man and probably associate loud noise and aggressive movement with the depicted scene.
 This exceedingly sophisticated interpretation of mere pixels is almost immediate, requires no effort and comes completely naturally.
 Contrast that with the multiplication on the right.
 We instantly recognise what is being asked of us and that we are able to work it out, but most will not attempt the mental arithmetic involved because of the conscious effort required.
 The initial reactions in both cases are pure System 1, while the mental arithmetic is an example of System 2.